Slave-owning slaves

 Fortunata, slave of a slave of a slave.
 Contract for her purchase, Roman London, c.
 90 AD, dug up at No 1 Poultry in 1994, as deciphered by Roger Tomlin.

-In some human societies there were slaves who owned slaves.
-Although details varied, there were two broad cases: peculium slavery, and elite political slavery.
+In some human societies throughout history, there existed enslaved people who owned enslaved people.
+Details of these arrangements varied greatly, but it is possible to identify two broad cases: peculium slavery and elite political slavery.